-Swift Transportation began operations in 1966 transporting imported steel through the ports of Los Angeles to Arizona and Arizona cotton for export back through to Southern California.
+Swift Transportation began operations on October 10th, 1966 transporting imported steel through the ports of Los Angeles to Arizona and Arizona cotton for export back through to Southern California.

 Jerry Moyes, founder, began with the same entrepreneurial, can-do spirit that is one of Swift’s core values today.
 The original operation was conducted under the name of Common Market.
 Operating authority was purchased from a descendant of the Swift Meat Packing family, hence, today’s name of Swift Transportation.
 Jerry, with his father, brother and a partner, grew the business, with typical start up challenges, to a $25 million annual revenue in 1984.
 With the passing of Jerry’s father, Carl Moyes, Jerry became the sole owner.
 By 1990, Swift had grown to a $125 million carrier with 800 trucks.
 Swift’s significant revenue growth is attributable to internal growth with existing customers as well as acquisitions.
 Since 1988, Swift has acquired 13 different motor carriers.
 Today, Swift generates over $4 billion in revenue and operates nearly 20,000 trucks.